How To Pick A Real-Time OLAP Platform

 This is a category of use cases where the analytical capabilities are exposed directly to the customer or end-user to provide a personalized experience.
 For instance, LinkedIn users can access viewer insights for their posts, and Uber restaurant managers can look at sales, inventory, and order insights for their restaurant in real-time.
 The key requirements, in this case, are high throughput and low query latency since this directly impacts the user experience.
 In LinkedIn’s case, such use cases can easily generate 10s of thousands of QPS with a 100ms p99th query latency SLA.
 This is a critical use case for any business since query latency SLA violations can negatively impact revenue.
 For more information, please refer to this blog.

 This is a special type of user-facing analytics used to personalize the product experience for a given user.
 The key requirement here is to be able to extract real-time features based on the user’s activity and product interaction which are then used to generate personalized recommendations or actions.
 For instance, financial incentives for Uber drivers can be personalized based on individual needs.
-Similarly, the LinkedIn news feed is customized to match the interests of each individual member as shown below.
+Similarly, the LinkedIn news feed is customized to match the interests of each member as shown below.
 Like user-facing analytics, the QPS and latency SLA requirements in this case are quite stringent.

 Fig: Personalized news feed on LinkedIn